 It makes the difference between an okay finish and a professional and long-lasting finish.
 And sanding isn’t just important before you apply the primer – you have to sand after every coat of paint!

 Sanding makes lots of tiny grooves for the paint to stick in, therefore, ensuring a longer-lasting finish, sanding removes any imperfections (both before painting and after painting) and sanding leaves a super smooth and professional finish.

 In terms of paint and primer, there are so many options that choosing the right paint can seem overwhelming.
 There are specialist paints for pretty much everything!

-We did a tone of research on primers and this is the primer that we eventually used and are really happy with but any primer with adhesion promoting properties should do the trick.
+We did a ton of research on primers and this is the primer that we eventually used and are really happy with.
 A good alternative seems to be Zinsser Bulls Eye 1-2-3 (although we’ve not tried it ourselves).

 No matter how good your primer and paint are the other vital step is sanding your cupboards.